Prgrmman/jaydibi-tim/python/flask_playground/README.md

 ```

 When doing this at the time (May 2020), I found that the python package maintained by the termux environment was only at 3.6.
-To get around this problem
+To get around this problem, you can edit the lock file, but don't commit it.